Best Pumpkin Muffins Recipe (Gluten Free + High Protein)

 If there’s one thing I get excited about every fall, it’s pumpkin recipes.
-I love a good pumpkin bread or pumpkin spice latte, but these easy high protein pumpkin muffins might just be my favorite way to enjoy pumpkin.
+I love a good pumpkin bread or pumpkin spice latte, but this high-protein and gluten-free pumpkin muffins recipe might just be my all-time favorite way to enjoy pumpkin.
 They’re just sweet enough, super soft and fluffy, and made with wholesome ingredients I almost always have on hand.
-Plus, they’re gluten-free, dairy-free, and come together in one bowl.
+Plus, they’re dairy-free, refined- sugar free, and come together in one bowl.

-This pumpkin protein muffin recipe has quickly become one of my go-to staples.
+These muffins have quickly become one of my go-to staples.
 It’s an easy way to sneak in a little extra protein while enjoying a cozy sweet treat.
-Whether I’m prepping breakfasts for the week or just want something comforting to go with my coffee, these muffins always hit the spot.
+Whether I’m prepping breakfasts for the week or just want something comforting to go with my coffee, they always hit the spot.

 Want More Pumpkin Recipes?
-Try my: Pumpkin Spice Whipped Cream, Pumpkin Spice Cold Foam, Pumpkin Cheesecake Truffles, Pumpkin Cheesecake Dip + Pumpkin Spice Chai Latte!
+Try my: Pumpkin Spice Whipped Cream, Pumpkin Spice Cold Foam, Pumpkin Cheesecake Truffles, Pumpkin Cheesecake Dip, Roasted Pumpkin Seeds in the Air Fryer + Pumpkin Spice Chai Latte!

-• Made in one large bowl so cleanup is easy!
+• One-Bowl Ease: Made in one large bowl so cleanup is minimal, perfect for busy weeknight meal prep.

-Whether you’re baking for your whole family, doing some weekend meal prep, or looking for a higher protein snack, these muffins check all the boxes!
+• Family-Approved & Freezer-Ready: Whether you’re prepping breakfasts for the week or looking for a higher protein snack that the kids (and adults) will love, these muffins check all the boxes!

 Check Out My New Cookbook!